wouterj/symfony-docs/book/routing.rst

             Read this blog post.
         </a>

-Absolute URLs can also be generated.
+Absolute URLs can also be generated:

 .. configuration-block::